myriadrf/LimeSuite/docs/about/installation.rst

 The recommended way to install Lime Suite NG is to install the package provided by the repository.

 ..
-    TODO: If this becomes very bloated, split each section into separate files
+    If this becomes very bloated, split each section into separate files

 Ubuntu/Debian
 -------------